tusharsadhwani/blog/src/pages/post/ast.md

     )
 ```

-The body in our case is a single `Expr`-ession.
+The body in our case is a single `Expr`ession.
 Note that, when I said that a block or module always contains a list of statements, I wasn't lying.
 This `Expr` right here is actually an **expression-statement**.
 Yeah, I'm not making this up, it will make sense in a bit.

 ### Expressions vs. Statements